kartikwritescode/kartikwritescode/README.md

 # 💫 About Me:
-Hi👋,I'm Kartik Kumar, a 1st-year Computer Science student and GDG Volunteer at Maharishi Markandeshwar (Deemed to be University).
-I have experience working with HTML, CSS, Python, and MySQL, and I enjoy video editing as well.
+Hi👋,I'm Kartik Kumar, a 1st-year Computer Science student and GDG Core Member at Maharishi Markandeshwar (Deemed to be University).
+I have experience working with Dart, FLutter , HTML, CSS, Python, and MySQL.
 I'm always eager to expand my skill set and take on new challenges in my learning journey. <br>

 ## 🌐 Socials: